 How would a search engine decide whether a specific search term might be “regionally sensitive” or be a “global query” and have no specific local intent behind it?

-A recent patent application from Yahoo explores many ways that look at user data related to searches to attempt to identify whether a query is regionally sensitive or doesn’t have some kind of location-based intent behind it.
+A recent patent application from Yahoo explores many ways to look at user data related to searches to attempt to identify whether a query is regionally sensitive or doesn’t have some location-based intent behind it.

 The patent application is: